Cognitive Behavioral Therapy –

 Here at Madison Park Psychological Services, we offer various behavioral therapy modalities, including CBT.
 In your initial consultation, we will chat about your problems, symptoms, and goals.
 We’ll walk you through our therapeutic process, answer your questions, and pair you up with the best CBT therapist for you.
 Our team of experienced CBT therapists will provide treatment tailored to your unique situation, which may include homework assignments and techniques such as:

 - Problem-solving exercises

 - Constructive self-talk

 - And more!

 CBT is a collaborative and action-oriented process.
 Together, we will find the tools and strategies that better suit you, your values, and your cultural background.
 We will encourage you to practice what you learn in your everyday life.
 During CBT therapy sessions, you may also explore distressing thoughts, emotions, or situations that could be uncomfortable.
 Our therapists will be there to guide you and support you throughout your healing journey.

 Booking an Appointment for CBT Therapy NYC

 At Madison Park Psychological Services, we provide different therapeutic services to teens and adults in NYC.
-Depending on what works for you or your loved ones, you can attend in-person CBT therapy sessions or opt for teletherapy.
+We offer teletherapy CBT therapy sessions.
 You are worthy of a happier and healthier life.
 Let’s make the necessary changes to get you there.
 Book a CBT appointment or call us at 212-506-5935 to get started.